azmilirfan11/AMLS_19-20_SN15053755/README.md

 5. Some support files are also included in the same directory as base directory (ie. shape_predictor_68_face_landmarks.dat)

+6. New utility file from new test images named new_test_util.py as a support for new test dataset given.

 Role of each file
 1. main.py - Main python file.
 Assessor should run this. (need files especially in Datasets folder)